Marley-Semende/Marley-Semende/README.md

-# Hi there! 👋🏿 I'm Marley Semende
+# Hi there! 👋🏿 I'm Marley.

 I'm currently diving into both front-end and backend development, at Hack Your Future, NL.